Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 }
 ```

-It's good practtice ot inject the handler to the respository, as it gives you  more flexibility.
-For example, in the future you might want to pass in a different handler to sechule tasks on a separate thread. if you're always communcating back to the same thread, you ca pass the Handler into the Repository construcotor.
+It's good practice to inject the handler to the respository, as it gives you  more flexibility.
+For example, in the future you might want to pass in a different handler to schedule tasks on a separate thread. if you're always communcating back to the same thread, you can pass the Handler into the Repository construcotor.

 ```
 class LoginRepository(